JamesCraster/URSS-Subcubic-APSP/README.md

 # Dependencies

-Matplotlib and numpy are required.
+Matplotlib and numpy (for matrix algorithms) are required.
 Written using Python 3.6.8